cdepillabout/stacklock2nix/README.md

 # stacklock2nix

-This repository provides a Nix function, `stacklock2nix`, that generates a Nixpkgs-compatible Haskell package set from a `stack.yaml` and `stack.yaml.lock` file.
+This repository provides a Nix function: `stacklock2nix`.
+This function generates a Nixpkgs-compatible Haskell package set from a `stack.yaml` and `stack.yaml.lock` file.

 `stacklock2nix` will be most helpful in the following two cases: